hallowseph/hallowseph/README.md

 # Hi, I'm Joseph Reanzares

 IT support professional in training, based in Auckland, NZ.
+I'm a final-year Bachelor of Computer and Information Sciences student at AUT (graduating June 2026), majoring in Software Development with a minor in Networks and Cybersecurity.
 I build home labs to develop real hands-on skills across Windows Server, networking, security, and automation — the kind of experience you don't get from certifications alone.

+---

+## Education & certification

+**Bachelor of Computer and Information Sciences** · Auckland University of Technology · 2022 – Jun 2026
+Major in Software Development · Minor in Networks and Cybersecurity

+**CCNA: Enterprise Networking, Security, and Automation** · Cisco Networking Academy · Oct 2024 OSPFv2 · Network Security · IPv4 ACLs · NAT · WAN Scalability · QoS · SD-WAN

+**Certificate in Science and Technology** · Auckland University of Technology · 2021 – 2022

 ---